devtut/generate/docs/python/virtual-environments.md

 ## Installing packages in a virtual environment

-Once your virtual environment has been activated, any package that you install will now be installed in the `virtualenv` &amp; not globally.
+Once your virtual environment has been activated, any package that you install will now be installed in the `virtualenv` & not globally.
 Hence, new packages can be without needing root privileges.

 To verify that the packages are being installed into the `virtualenv` run the following command to check the path of the executable that is being used :